-Reports that we might miss out on net zero carbon targets as a country has served as an alert for all industries to do better – including the commercial property industry.
+Reports that the UK might miss out on net zero carbon targets has served as an alert for all industries to do better – including the commercial property industry.
 An initial thought would be to simply build more ‘green’ buildings, but that wouldn’t exactly help, as it’s our existing buildings that need to change if we want to make a difference now.

 But that doesn’t mean achieving green labeling requirements will solve everything.
 In fact, it’s the commercial buildings with these standards that have the largest room for improvement, according to Better Building Partnerships.
 On its latest call to action report, the leading collaboration of property owners, managers, and key influencers issued a statement saying that green standards were in fact so flawed across the UK, that it was the coveted sustainable buildings with the highest rating in the UK — the ones with an A Energy Performance Certificate — that regularly used more energy, more than the ones rated C, D, E or even F.